- 7 minutes to read

 Enable the Allow Edit SQL option to customize an SQL string manually.
 Switching to this mode disables the Query Builder’s visual features in favor of the specified SQL string value.

-In the End-User Report Designers, manual editing of SQL queries is considered unsafe and is disabled by default.
+In the End-User Report Designer, manual editing of SQL queries is considered unsafe and is disabled by default.
 See the following documents for more information:

 You can preview the query execution's result in a tabular form by clicking the Preview Results button.